-To assist the Department in fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
-Any award recipient will be required, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
-Due to the broad nature of this program and the initial data analysis and planning phase of the grant, these measures are a representative sample of the measures for BCJI, and specific measures for implementation or enhancement grantees will be finalized once the strategies are developed:
+To assist the Department with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
+OJP will require any award recipient, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
+All grantees are required to collect baseline data during the planning phase and approval of the implementation and/or enhancement plan is dependent upon documenting that this baseline data has been collected.
+Due to the broad nature of this program and the initial data analysis and planning phase of the grant, these measures are a representative sample of the measures for BCJI.
+Specific measures for implementation or enhancement grantees will be finalized prior to advancement from the planning phase to the implementation phase, based upon development of specific strategies, including the specific examples of types of innovative and research or evidence based programs.